wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

   CMD ["yarn", "start:docker"]
 ```

 Here '.npmrc' contains the registry which points to our own private npm.
-We are copying it so that theDdocker container can fetch our private repos from it.
+We are copying it so that Docker container can fetch our private repos from it.

 ### Cacheing